Conditions

 Understanding of Intermittent claudication

-The appearance of the pain in the calves or the buttocks of the patient during walking is indicative of poor perfusion of the lower limbs due to occlusion of the arteries (peripheral arterial disease).
-This is also the main cause of intermittent claudication.
-The indication for the treatment of the condition is the appearance of pain at a distance of less than 200 meters (Fontaine stage IIb).
+The onset of pain in the patient’s calves or buttocks during walking is indicative of poor blood supply to the lower limbs due to arterial blockage — peripheral arterial disease.
+This is the main cause of intermittent claudication.
+The indication for treating the condition is the onset of pain at a walking distance of less than 200 meters — Fontaine stage IIb.

-NOTE: In young patients intermittent claudication (particularly during exercise) is mainly due to compression of the popliteal artery behind the knee by the gastrocnemius muscle.
-This condition is called popliteal artery entrapment syndrome and requires treatment in order to prevent injury of the interior of the vessel or thrombosis of it.
+NOTE: In young patients, intermittent claudication — especially during exercise — is mainly caused by compression of the popliteal artery behind the knee by the gastrocnemius muscle.
+This condition is called popliteal artery entrapment syndrome and requires treatment to prevent injury to the inner lining of the vessel or thrombosis.

 Second Opinion